-Don’t worry, it’s not too late still.
-In this post we’ll show you the key reasons that highlight the importance of a marketing strategy for your business in 2018 and the years to come.
+If not, it’s not too late.
+In this post we’ll show you the key reasons that highlight the importance of a marketing strategy for your business now and the years to come.

 The Importance Of A Marketing Strategy For Business